Foreigners' Guide To Buying Real Estate in South Florida

 by Hal Feldman (MiamiHal.com) - updated 5/15/2019

 First and foremost, forget what you’ve read, seen or been told elsewhere.
 There are no $90,000 beachfront condos for sale on South Beach.
 They simply don’t exist.
 While the Miami/Fort Lauderdale area remains a great place to buy real estate, we aren't giving property away.
 Believing hyperbole will keep you from ever buying smart in South Florida.

 It is true that since 2006, the United States market has been through a major market correction and the epicenter of the market peak and crash was Miami.
 From the insane prices of 2005 to today’s more appropriately priced properties, investors have always had opportunity.
 That opportunity remains today.

 As a foreign investor, you need to understand that everyone buys the South Florida sun.
 If it is not you who buys, it will be the next person.
-With more reasonable pricing and decreasing vacancies, the activity in Miami is back to being incredibly strong.
+With more reasonable pricing and decreasing vacancies, the activity in Miami is back to being strong.
 Anything worth buying is under contract in less than a week.
 Cash is the norm here.
 Don’t expect any discount for cash.
 It doesn’t exist.
 Cash buys you negotiation power on other terms, but not on the sales price.

 Finally, since the first day of 2012, any Realtor® in South Florida will tell you that the market is roaring back, at least when it comes to activity and closings.
 Pricing remains flat to slightly up.
-Since the 2006 bottom, there has been a 45% recovery in prices.
-As of March 2014, I expect that to continue, a little at a time.
+Since the 2006 bottom, there has been a 90% recovery in prices.
+Since 2017 to today, the pricing has generally flattened again.

 Somewhat conversely, over the same period, rental prices are climbing sharply.
 This allows investors who find good properties to get fantastic returns.
 So, it is still a great market for investors.
 You’ll make money in rent and you’ll see healthy resale value returns in 5-10 years.